ssloy/tinyrenderer/README.md

 * check [the wiki](https://github.com/ssloy/tinyrenderer/wiki/Lesson-1:-Bresenham%E2%80%99s-Line-Drawing-Algorithm) for the detailed lessons

+***
+**I do want to get emails for feedback (dmitry.sokolov@univ-lorraine.fr); do not hesitate to contact me if you have any questions.**

+**If you are a teacher and willing to adopt this material for teaching your class your are very welcome, no authorization is needed, simply inform me by mail, it will  help me to improve the course.**
+***

 In this series of articles, I want to show the way OpenGL works by writing its clone (a much simplified one).
 Surprisingly enough, I often meet people who cannot overcome the initial hurdle of learning OpenGL / DirectX.
 Thus, I have prepared a short series of lectures, after which my students show quite good renderers.

 So, the task is formulated as follows: using no third-party libraries (especially graphic ones), get something like this picture: